fintand12/data-science/README.md

-# Exploring Quantitative Finance & Machine Learning
+# Exploring Quantitative Finance & Machine Learning and Forecasting

 ## This personal repository reflects my curiosity and self-driven learning in quantitative finance, statistical modeling, and machine learning.
-It contains projects I’ve built to deepen my understanding of financial markets, develop practical coding skills, and experiment with supervised learning techniques.
+It contains projects I’ve built to deepen my understanding of financial markets, develop practical coding skills, and experiment with supervised learning and forecasting techniques.
 #### I also wanted to improve my python skills.
 In college, we almost exclusively use R, so while I had a lot of the theory (stats and maths), I needed to brush up and improve my python for a lot of these scripts.

 ### What’s inside: